 This course includes the following ratings:

 - ARO (Airband Radio Operator)

-On completion of this course you are licenced to free fly or motor fly and also have the safety to fly with other aircraft using airband radio.
+On completion of the full course you will be licenced to free fly or motor fly, and have the knowledge to safely fly with other aircraft using airband radio.

-You start this course with no flying experience and finish with the freedom to confidently free fly a local coastal ridge, thermal site or paramotor fly.
+You will start this course with no flying experience and finish with the freedom to confidently free fly a coastal ridge or thermal site, or paramotor fly.